ghga-de/datahub-test-bed/README.md

 ## Prerequisites

-Before running this test, your data hub should fullfill the following requirements:
+Before running this test, your data hub should fulfill the following requirements:

 - An S3-compatible Object Storage is running and available via network.
 - A DevOps engineer who is familiar with the S3 API and basic unix administration is